Radoslaw-Wolnik/Pops-Bops/backend/BACKEND_documentation.md

 ## To Do
 - [ ] change project structure / names
 - [ ] make congfig into database.config.ts, email.config.ts, app.config.ts mby
+- [ ] in my controllers should i make more usage of the delete util?

 ```sh